markusylisiurunen/node-typescript-template/README.md

 # Project Title

-> A very brief description for your project.
+> A very brief description of your project.

 ![CircleCI](https://img.shields.io/circleci/build/github/markusylisiurunen/template-node-typescript/master.svg)

-A bit longer, maybe one or two paragraphs, description of your project.
-The reader should be able to understand what your project is useful for just by reading this section of the content.
+A bit longer, maybe one- or two-paragraph, description of your project.
+The reader should be able to understand what your project is useful for just by reading this section.

 ## The problem